 Easy to digest- For the same above mentioned reason, ghee is one of the easily digestible fats suitable for kids, people with lactose intolerance too.

 Economical- Homemade ghee is super economical compared to store bought ones.

 Builds Immunity- Pure ghee is one of the most trusted Indian method to build immunity in children.
 It is usually mixed with ground turmeric, jaggery and black peppercorns during winter months.

 Treats inflammation- The fatty nature (butryic acid) helps in soothing and calming an inflammation.

-Treats burns- It is again an age old Indian method to treat burns with ghee.
+Treats burns- It is again an age old Indian method to treat burns with ghee just like coconut oil.

 Rich in Vitamin E & K- Good source of vitamin e and k, thereby helps in calcium absorption and fights free radicals.